 How and When is Autism Diagnosed?

-This blog works as a great starting point if you have questions about your child’s development.
 It’s hard enough being a parent, not knowing if what your child is doing is considered “on-level” for his age group.
 Throw in the concern of a disorder diagnosis, and it feels like you’re being pulled into an overwhelming whirlwind of concern.
-Given the importance of an early Autism diagnosis for children affected by the disorder, it’s best to know the signs to look for.
+Given the importance of an early Autism diagnosis for children affected by the disorder, it’s best to know the signs to look for and when a child can be tested for autism.

 What is Autism Spectrum Disorder?